kristianfreeman/lilredirector/README.md

 ![banner](./.github/banner.png)

 A simple (but powerful!) redirect tool built with Cloudflare Workers.
 Deploy and manage redirects at the edge without needing to config your origin application.
+[See this blog post for more info on how it works, as well as a demo video.](https://7.dev/redirect-anything-with-lilredirector/)

 ![demo](./.github/demo.png)